olivag/olivag.github.io/_portfolio/blocipedia.md

 ## Summary

-Blocipedia allows users to create and collaborate on their own wikis privately or publicly.
+[Blocipedia](https://olivag-blocipedia.herokuapp.com) allows users to create and collaborate on their own wikis privately or publicly.
+View repository on [GitHub](https://github.com/olivag/blocipedia).

 ## Explanation